|Submission Deadlines:||First Day of Practice:|

 Hunterdon Central offers the convenience of online registration for athletic programs, using Aspen, our Student Information System.
 To complete Athletic Registration, it is necessary for parents/guardians to have a Hunterdon Central Aspen Account.

-A detailed instruction sheet and a registration video have been created to help you complete Aspen Online Registration.
+A detailed instruction sheet has been created to help you complete Aspen Online Registration.

 CLICK TO ACCESS: Aspen Online Registration Instructions

 Please click on the name of the form (in red) to download and print.
 These must be filled out, signed and turned in to the appropriate grade level Health Office by the deadline date:

 Pre-participation Physical Evaluation Form: Required once per year to reflect a medical examination date within 365 days prior to first practice session.

 Please note that Pre-participation Physical Evaluations must be completed by a health care provider who has completed the Student-Athlete Cardiac Assessment Professional Development Module.

 Health History Update Questionnaire: Required for each sports season.
 This form must be signed and dated no more than 90 days prior to first day of the current sports season.
 This is a parent update that should be provided IF the Pre-participation Physical Evaluation Form meets the above criteria and has been previously submitted to the appropriate Health Office.